johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 ## Prophetic, mediatory role ##

 In his letter to the Ephesians,[^cf37] Paul describes five special leadership gifts, given by the Messiah to prepare his body for works of services.
-The gifts of pastor, evangelist, teacher and apostle are clearly represented by one or other of the three principal structures ([](#structures)).
+The gifts of pastor, evangelist, teacher and apostle are clearly represented by one or other of the three principal structures that we have examined ([](#structures)).
 The role of *prophet* is not.

-Interestingly, Paul describes the significance of the prophet as second only to that of the apostle[^cf38].
-My observation is that the prophetic role is easily misunderstood and under-appreciated.
+Interestingly, Paul describes the significance of the prophet as second only to that of the apostle.[^cf38] My observation is that the prophetic role is easily misunderstood and under-appreciated.
 This section examines how it fits with the *structural* perspective that we've been exploring.

 ### Heart of Messianic Community  ###

-At the centre of the trifold model is a space where the three principal structures overlap.
+At the centre of the [trialogue][Introducing the trialogue] is a space where the three principal structures overlap.
 I believe this central space can be understood and identified as representing the *prophetic heart* of messianic community, as illustrated in [](#pr).

 ![Prophetic Role][pr]

 [pr]: propheticpriestlymediatoryrole.png height=220px

 The idea of a central heart, interacting with and influencing each of the other ministry structures provides a profound metaphor for the prophetic ministry.
-It confirms that the prophetic role is vital, influential and central---even though it functions in a relatively hidden, non-structural manner[^cf39].
+It confirms that the prophetic role is vital, influential and central---even though it functions in a relatively hidden, non-structural manner.[^cf39]

 ### Dual mediatory role ###